Beth Bullard , Occupational Therapist

-Plan and prepare to prevent heat related fatigue.
 When planning your daily activities, think about the weather forecast and plan to engage in indoor tasks during the heat of the day.
-Schedule rest or cool down breaks into your routine.
+Schedule rest or cool-down breaks into your routine.
 Be mindful of where you are going.
 Does the venue have air conditioning, covered parking, accessibility?

-Summer is a great time to eat light, fresh and cool.
+Summer is a great time to eat light, fresh, and cool foods.
 Stay hydrated with plenty of decaffeinated cool drinks.
 Serve meals that do not heat up the kitchen.
-Fresh salads, sandwiches or chilled soups are welcome delights on a hot summer night.
+Fresh salads, sandwiches, or chilled soups are welcome delights on a hot summer night.

-Does your dress fit the part?
-Light colored clothing made of breathable materials is ideal.
-Try sportswear with moisture wicking properties.
+Light-colored clothing made of breathable materials is ideal for keeping you cool.
+Try sportswear with moisture-wicking properties.
 Layer your clothes to be able to quickly adjust to changing temperatures.
-Moistened and refrigerated wrist bands, scarves, t-shirts, shorts or swim suits might be a nice addition to your summer wardrobe.
+Moistened and refrigerated wrist bands, scarves, t-shirts, shorts or swimsuits might be a nice addition to your summer wardrobe.

-The use of wearable cooling products before, during or after activity can extend your ability to engage in your chosen task and lesson the effects of the heat.
-There are a variety of products from wrist bands and bandanas to ice packed or battery powered circulating vests.
+The use of wearable cooling products before, during, or after activity can extend your ability to engage in your chosen task and lessen the effects of the heat.
+There are a variety of products from wrist bands and bandanas to ice-packed or battery-powered circulating vests.

 To help meet the need for cooling devices, the Multiple Sclerosis Association of America (MSAA) offers a Cooling Program.
 Qualified individuals with MS can receive a cooling kit which includes a vest worn under clothing with a variety of accessories for the neck, wrists and ankles, or they can receive a standard cooling vest to be worn over clothing.
-More information and an application can be found on the MSAA website at www.msassociation.org/programs/cooling/.
-There is also information in the May 2012 Can Do MS webinar co-presented by Peter Damiri, Senior Director of Programs for MSAA.
+More information and an application can be found on the MSAA website.

 In developing your summer cooling plan, utilize your resources.
-Talk to your health care team, vendors, local and national M.S. chapters.
+Talk to your healthcare team, vendors, and local and national M.S. chapters.
 Evaluate cooling products and lifestyle changes for fit and feasibility.
-Taking action today will ensure you have charted the right course to sail through the dogs days and sultry nights of summer.